Valentin-sanabria/BaSP-A2022-Etapa-1/README.md

  - [x] Indent and tide up code before submitting.
  - [x] Check everything works as intended on Github Pages.
  - [x] Update project's README.md file.

+ ## Week 07 🕑
+In the seventh week, we have to keep working on the work we did last week, now we have to connect it with an API server and use it to validate.
+We have to code it in a way that every time we press the login and signup button all the data that we have inputted get sent to a web server through a HTTP request and grab whatever it returns.
+In case its an error, display it on screen, and in case all data is correct.
+Save it in localStorage for future purposes.

+ - [x] Update project's README.md file.
+ - [x] Connect page to API server.
+ - [x] Implement correctly the use of localStorage.
+ - [x] Upload progress to Github.
+ - [x] Make corrections based on tutor's feedback.
+ - [x] Indent and tide up code before submitting.
+ - [x] Check everything works as intended on Github Pages.